LandonSchropp/dotfiles/readme.md

 ## Zsh and Prezto

-[Z shell (zsh)](http://en.wikipedia.org/wiki/Z_shell) is an awesome replacement for the default bash shell that ships with OS X. It includes some greate features such as auto-completion, spelling correction, glob file matching, custom prompts and more.
+[Z shell (zsh)](http://en.wikipedia.org/wiki/Z_shell) is an awesome replacement for the default bash shell that ships with macOS.
+It includes some greate features such as auto-completion, spelling correction, glob file matching, custom prompts and more.

 [Prezto](https://github.com/sorin-ionescu/prezto) is a framework that manages Zsh, and includes several plugins to make development easier.